Introduction

 Assessment Assessment is a collection of controls, organized hierarchically.
 This can be an industry standard or a cybersecurity framework.
 PCI DSS 4.0

 Assessment Run An assessment run is the verification of the controls in an assessment for a given time period and for a set of inputs.
-This verification may include evidence either manually collecting from users or by automatically fetching data from resources such as applications and servers.
+This verification may include evidence either by manually collecting from users or by automatically fetching data from resources such as applications and servers.

 Check A rule or a verification for compliance or conformance.
-Check if MFA is enabled for all AWS users in a given AWS account.
+Check if MFA is enabled for all AWS users in a given AWS account

 Resource Type Category or class of resources.
 AWS EC2, AWS S3